cadenmarchese/site/README.md

 ## Site

-Site is a personal static HTML site, comprised of mostly Bandcamp embeds (music projects).
+Site is a personal site, comprised of mostly Bandcamp embeds (music projects).

-Site is exposed at `https://cadenmarchese.github.io/site`.
+Site is exposed at `https://cadenmarchese.github.io/site` which redirects from `pillsuper.com`